 About Our Firm

-Ben graduated from the University of Oregon before earning his law degree.
-During law school, he was president of the American Constitution Society, studied comparative law in South Africa, and worked for the NAACP Gulf Coast Advocacy Center in New Orleans, assisting residents in the wake of Hurricane Katrina.
+A St. Louis native, Ben graduated from the University of Oregon before earning his law degree from the University of Missouri.
+In law school, he was president of the American Constitution Society and worked for the NAACP Gulf Coast Advocacy Center in New Orleans, assisting residents in the wake of Hurricane Katrina.

 Current Professional Activities:

-- OTLA: Motor Vehicle Section Co-Chair, New Lawyer Committee Co-Chair, co-author of Uninsured/Underinsured Motorist Claims chapter in Motor Vehicle Desk Book, winner of first Outstanding Young Lawyer award.
+- OTLA: Motor Vehicle Section Co-Chair, New Lawyer Committee Co-Chair, co-author of Uninsured/Underinsured Motorist Claims chapter in Motor Vehicle Desk Book

-- MBA: YLS Board of Directors, Pro Bono Committee Chair, winner of YLS Award of Merit.
+- MBA: YLS Board of Directors, Pro Bono Committee Chair, Solo and Small Firm Committee

 In her career and personal life, Heather is a passionate advocate for others and believes everyone should be treated fairly and with respect.
 Heather obtained her degree in Paralegal Studies from Portland Community College after previously earning her degree in Criminal Justice from Portland State University.
 After completing her studies, she gained valuable experience through her work in the Public Defender’s office, as well as in a firm specializing in civil rights and employment litigation.

 Heather volunteers her time as an Instructor with WomenStrength, and in 2015 she was awarded a President’s Volunteer Service Award for her work.